-(Sawdust will host groups of Project Access students on July 24, August 7 and August 14)
+(Sawdust will host group of Project Access students on Tuesdays, July 23 & 30, August 6 & 13)

-Laguna Beach, CA – The Sawdust Art Festival is hosting two groups of students from Project Access’s Family Resource Center and Warwick Square Apartments, low-income housing units in Santa Ana, to participate in a unique two-part ceramics class on the festival grounds.
-The first group, comprised of ten students between the ages of 8-12, arrived for their first field trip day on Tuesday, July 10 and participated in a ceramic hand-building clay mask class taught by long-time Sawdust artist and ceramicist Ora Sterling.
-The students will return to the Sawdust on Tuesday, July 24 to glaze their creative masks, and to further their first-hand experience of interacting with Laguna Beach artists.
+Laguna Beach, CA – The Sawdust Art Festival is hosting a group of students from the Project Access Family Resource Center at Warwick Square Apartments, a low-income housing unit in Santa Ana, to participate in a unique two-part class on the festival ground, that will further their first-hand experience of interacting with Laguna Beach artists.

-The second Project Access group consisting of ten students between the ages of 13-18, is scheduled to visit the Sawdust on Tuesday, August 7 and again for glazing on Tuesday, August 14.
-This second group will be taking a class from another long-time Sawdust artist and ceramicist Walter Reiss, where they will learn the craft of hand-building clay pottery.
+The Project Access group, consisting of 24 students between the ages of 8-17, is scheduled to visit the Sawdust Festival again on Tuesday, July 30, August 6 & 13 to take a class from long-time Sawdust artist and ceramicist Ora Sterling, where they will learn the craft of hand-building clay pottery.

-For many of the students at Project Access, this will be the first time they are exposed to high quality art and professional artists.
+For many of the students at Project Access this will be the second time they are exposed to high quality art and professional artists, last year’s Sawdust visit being the first.
 The idea behind this collaborative experience is to offer low-income children the opportunity to spark an interest not only in expressing themselves through art, but also to be inspired to create art as a living.
-Ten students were hand-selected per field trip based on having a propensity for art.
+The students were hand-selected based on having a propensity for art.

-Project Access was founded in 1999 by Jonathan B. Webb and has continuously delivered programs and services to our residents by way of family and senior resource centers established in the low-income housing communities where they live, as well as through providing outreach and referral services.
+Project Access was founded in 1999 by Jonathan B. Webb and has continuously delivered programs and services to residents by way of family and senior resource centers established in the low-income housing communities where they live, as well as through providing outreach and referral services.
 Project Access believes in eliminating barriers and setting individuals up for success.
-Today, Project Access serves residents in more than 40 low-income housing communities in California, which benefited more than 10,200 youth, adults, and seniors in 2011.
+Today, Project Access serves residents in more than 45 low-income housing communities in California, which benefited nearly 10,000 youth, adults, and seniors in 2012.

 The Sawdust Art Festival is a non-profit art organization dedicated to educating the public and promoting the art created in Laguna Beach.

-The Sawdust Art Festival thanks its 2012 sponsors Honda, 104.3 MYfm, Hoegaarden and Kendall-Jackson.
+The Sawdust Art Festival thanks its 2013 sponsors Subaru, 104.3 MYfm, Kona and Kendall-Jackson.